Artscout0/Notes/docs/math/analysis-1/Chapter 5 - Differential calculus/1 - Derived number.md

 >[!warning]
 >THE REVERSE ISN'T THE CASE!!!!
->All derivable functions are continuous, but not all continuous functions are derivable.
+>All differentiable functions are continuous, but not all continuous functions are differentiable.

 Now, let's define some more ~~random bullshit~~ important stuff:

 The derived function:

-Say there's I, an open interval, we say f is derivable on I $\iff$ f is derivable on every element of I.
+Say there's I, an open interval, we say f is differentiable on I $\iff$ f is differentiable on every element of I.

-Say a function f derivable on I, an open interval.
+Say a function f differentiable on I, an open interval.
 We call the function derived from f, g.

 We say that $g(x)=f'(x)$ (f'(x) being the derived number).